giampaolo/confix/docs/index.rst

     Raised on parse if the configuration file defines a key which is not defined by the default configuration class.
-    You're not supposed to catch this but instead fix the config file.
+    You're not supposed to catch this but instead fix the configuration file.

 .. class:: RequiredKeyError

-    Raised when the config file doesn't specify a key which was required via ``schema(required=True)``.
+    Raised when the configuration file doesn't specify a key which was required via ``schema(required=True)``.
-    You're not supposed to catch this but instead fix the config file.
+    You're not supposed to catch this but instead fix the configuration file.

 .. class:: TypesMismatchError

-    Raised when config file overrides a key having a type which is different than the original one defined in the configuration class.
+    Raised when configuration file overrides a key having a type which is different than the original one defined in the configuration class.
-    You're not supposed to catch this but instead fix the config file.
+    You're not supposed to catch this but instead fix the configuration file.

 **Functions**